16 Day Ecuador Mainland Group Tour

 Days 3-4 Amazon Homestay (1B,1L,2D)

-This morning we descend into the Amazon jungle region.
+This morning we descend by bus into the Amazon jungle region.
 Notice the scenery change dramatically as we leave the mountains and enter the lush, tropical Amazon rainforest.
 Stay with a Quichua family and enjoy the hospitality of these wonderful people, and experience life in the jungle first-hand.
 Cabanas Pimpilala (or similar)

 In the 16th century, Francisco de Orellana ventured from Quito into the eastern jungle, in search of El Dorado, a mythical stash of Inca gold hidden away in the jungle.
 While he didn't find gold, he did discover Ecuador's Rio Napo, which along with Peru’s Marañón, combines to create the mighty Amazon.
 He followed the Napo into the Amazon mainstream and travelled all the way through the jungle to the Atlantic Ocean on Brazil’s coast.